 #2.
 Follow The Path of Speakers You Respect

-Find speakers you admire most and see where they have spoken at and apply
+Find speakers you admire most and see where they have spoken and apply

 - The phenomenal speaker Denise Jacobs, who once filled in for Brene Brown, gave me this advice

-- Denise actually shows her entire list of speaking engagements and probably other speakers do this as well, so you can find venues and conferences that resonate with you
+- Denise shows her entire list of speaking engagements, and probably other speakers do this as well, so you can find venues and conferences that resonate with you

 - If any of your speaker friends have spoken at venues/conferences that you want to speak at, time to call in some favors and ask them if they can do an introduction for you

-Event Management companies are valued in their industry by how they have access to the latest and most talented rosters to provide value to their clients.
+Event Management companies are valued in their industry by having access to the latest and most talented rosters to provide value to their clients.

-Get on their radars by either attending their chapter association happy hours or presenting at their quarterly gatherings.
+Get on their radars by attending their chapter association happy hours or presenting at quarterly gatherings.
 Each association listed below has both in-person and virtual events: